Find out how our experienced medicine team can help you find the most rewarding Physician jobs

 We’re lucky to work with some of the best and most respected Specialists in the country, and it is inspiring to see how versatile and adaptable our Physicians are.
 They are the ‘people person’ of the hospital and usually the ones who have longer-term relationships with their patients, so having good communication skills is key.

 Given the collaborative nature of the roles, being a good team player and in particular, enjoying mentoring the junior doctors is also very important.
 Being quick to adapt and able to adjust to a new system, plus settling quickly are also key when taking on locum work so that the transition from one hospital to the next is a smooth experience.

 What do you find the most rewarding about working with Physicians?

 For us, it’s the people aspect that has made our job so rewarding over the years, and the opportunity to really get to know the physicians we work with.
 We’ve had the chance to hear remarkable stories, witness heart-warming achievements both on a personal and professional level and build lifelong relationships with our doctors

 It’s amazing to hear some of the incredible things our locum physicians have done when working for Wavelength.
-From volunteers who traveled to remote communities to stop the spread of Eboli, to locums who have witnessed native wildlife, journeying along the roads whilst on the way to work.
-Or to hear about the fantastic achievements of the doctors and their families from weddings to new babies, HSC and University achievements, traveling the world or even building their own boat.
+From volunteers who travelled to remote communities to stop the spread of Eboli, to locums who have witnessed native wildlife, journeying along the roads whilst on the way to work.
+Or to hear about the fantastic achievements of the doctors and their families from weddings to new babies, HSC and University achievements, travelling the world or even building their own boat.

 Do you have any advice for Physicians considering work in Australia?